Netlia/documentation/DeviceComunication/DeviceComunication.md

 The messages are sorted from the most recent measurement to the oldest.

 Each measured value in the message occupies 2 bytes and is coded using a two's complement - 1 in the highest bit indicates a negative number and 0 indicates a positive number.
-To obtain the temperature, the SS needs to calculate the two's complement and divide the result by 100.
+To obtain the temperature it is necessary to calculate the two's complement and divide the result by 100.
 For example, if byte 2 contains - 0x01 and byte 3 contains 0x00, the measured temperature = (256/100) or 2.56 °C. If the second byte contains 10000001 (0x81) and the third 0x00 then the measured temperature = (256/100) * - 1 or -2.56 °C.

 The device allows you to set how often the measure message should be sent and also how many samples should be measured in a given interval.